Ladinc/rbxba/README.md

 # rbxba
-This is the place of Adam's BA roblox.
-Linked to N/A
+This is the place of Roblox British Army.